SmikaKhan/NYTimesAPP/README.md

 ## Overview
 NYTimesApp application is two screens iOS application, Articles Listing and Article Details screen.
-Developem in MVVM with repository pattern.
+Developed in MVVM with repository pattern.

 ## How To Run the app
 Just run the project don't have any third party dependency